lusiSargsyan/designPatterns/README.md

  to pass request to the next FilterChain.

 The main disadvantage is that this pattern can create deep stack traces, which can affect performance

+## Command pattern (Action or Transaction)

+With command pattern we are wrapping a request to the single object and passing it to invoker.
+Invoker looks at the object and pass it to corresponding handler.
+In this pattern client just gives instructions to invoke without knowing how it is going to be executed.
+It supports decoupling between a client object which request a task and the receiver object which actually performs the task.
+This pattern is not focused on the sequence of the tasks stored, but on hiding the details/implementation of the actions performed.
+To implement this pattern we need to
+1) Define a Command interface with method execute().
+This interface will be used by client to create all variety of commands.
+2) An invoker class which will receive an object and perform any specific task requested by command.
+FileSystem manager can be an example.
+This will do same tasks for different OS versions.
+#### Usage in java
+1) java.lang.Runnable
+2) javax.swing.Action